ErikRospo/Mini-8/ISA.md

 ## Immediates

 Immediates are 8-bit unsigned integers.
 Any instruction that has an immediate value will act exactly as if the immediate value was loaded into a register, and then used as an operand.
-For example, the instruction `ADD r0, 0x01, r1` will add the value `0x01` to the value in `r0`, and store the result in `r1` This is equivalent to the instruction  `ADD r0, r4, r1`, where `r4` is set to `0x01` before the instruction is executed.
+For example, the instruction `ADD r0, 0x01, r1` will add the value `0x01` to the value in `r0`, and store the result in `r1`

+This is equivalent to the instruction  `ADD r0, r4, r1`, where `r4` is set to `0x01` before the instruction is executed.

 Immediates can only be used as the first or second operand of an instruction, and cannot be used as the destination of an instruction.

 If the operation does not use the second, the immediate bit is ignored, and should be set to `0`.
 The same applies to the first operand, which is ignored if the operation does not use it.

 ## Suggested Assembler Macros

-The following macros are suggested to make programming in this ISA easier:
+The following macros are suggested to make programming in this architecture easier:
 ```assembly
 define ZERO(reg):
       MOV 0x00, reg
 end

 define INC(reg):
       ADD reg, 0x01, reg
 end

 define DEC(reg):
       SUB reg, 0x01, reg
 end

 define RET:
       POP r7
 end

 define LOAD(addr_reg, dest):
     MOV addr_reg, RAMVAL
     MOV RAMDATA, dest
 end

 define STORE(src, addr_reg):
     MOV addr_reg, RAMVAL
     MOV src, RAMDATA
 end

 define SAVE(val):
    MOV RAMDATA, val
    ADD RAMADDR, 0x01, RAMADDR